KhanShaheb34/Instatweet/README.md

 docker-compose build
 ```

-> NB: The api might fails to connect to database first time because the database takes time to initialize.
+> NB: The api might fail to connect to the database at first time because the database takes time to initialize.
 Please shut down the project using `ctrl` + `c`, then run it again.

 > Please keep in mind that, running this project from docker, it will initialize an empty database.